Real People Share How Their Food Habits Have Changed During Quarantine

 Have your comfort snacks changed?

 Yes, I have rediscovered popcorn and have learned to cook it on the stove.
-I have also been adding more flavors to it, such as cinnamon sugar, spices, or hot sauce.
+I have also been adding more flavours to it, such as cinnamon sugar, spices, or hot sauce.

 Has the amount of time you've devoted to cooking and/or baking changed?